simonlyllyyy92/React-native-Logging-Template/README.md

 Besides this also can be another redux and saga configuration template for future reference the navigationService.js file could be a good example for how to access navigation props outside of the mainflow.

-# The next version of this template will be added new pages and Loading Icon and other upgrades.
+# The next version of this template will be added new pages and Loading Icon and other upgrades which can be found at V3master branch